 The 3 photos of the bottle caps were taken with a medium telephoto lens, a Canon 85mm f/1.8, which gives you less depth of field than a wide-angle lens will.
 That's tip #3 and we'll get to that in a second.
 What you need to remember with this method is to "stop down" your lens to the biggest f/stop number to get the best depth of field.

 You can see, even stopped down all the way to f-22, the farthest and closest caps are not perfectly infocus.
 With a wide-open aperture of f/1.8, you can see you have very shallow depth of field.
 It's tougher when objects are close to the camera and that leads into the second tip.

-Depth of field can get really narrow when you photograph up close subjects.
+It's difficult to get a large depth of field when you're photographing close-up subjects.
+Because of the laws of optics, depth of field gets very narrow when you photograph up close subjects.
 Landscape photography often involves composing your photo with objects both close and far from your camera, so a large DOF is usually desirable.